Decoding Coty Inc (COTY)'s Performance Potential: A Deep Dive in

 Snapshot of Coty Inc's Business

-Coty Inc, with a market cap of $10.27 billion, is a global beauty firm that sells fragrance, color cosmetics, and skin and body care.
+Coty Inc, with a market cap of $9.43 billion, is a global beauty firm that sells fragrance, color cosmetics, and skin and body care.
 It licenses brands such as Calvin Klein, Hugo Boss, Gucci, Burberry, and Davidoff for its prestige portfolio.
 Coty's most popular color cosmetic brands are CoverGirl, Max Factor, Rimmel, Sally Hansen, and Kylie.
 Coty also holds a minority stake in a salon and retail haircare business, including brands Wella, Clairol, OPI, and GHD.
 The company has two reportable segments such as Prestige and Consumer Beauty, generating the majority of its revenue from the Prestige segment.
-With sales of $5.55 billion and an operating margin of 9.67%, Coty Inc's business operations are extensive and diverse.
+With sales of $5.55 billion and an operating margin of 9.67%, Coty Inc's income breakdown is as follows:

 Financial Strength Analysis